DanielReddJones/whoisthisjoker.com/content/post/aol-gold.md

 The problem with this approach is that you will forever have the "free image from Pixabay" disclaimer on the bottom right of your screen.

 The bookmarks tab is still around, and great as ever.
 I was greatly disappointed that all my bookmarks from when I was 10 are no longer there.
-I was inactive on my AOL account for so long(12 years!) that they just deleted all of the data that was associated with my account.
+I was inactive on my AOL account for so long(Not since I was 14 so...14 years!) that they just deleted all of the data that was associated with my account.
 Email, bookmarks, search history, all of it.
 Gone forever.

 ![bookmarks](/images/desktop_gold/8.png)

 The interesting thing about this is that the bookmarks had a built-in RSS feed.
 That is pretty handy.
 However, the better bookmarks area is the shortcuts area populated in the top-right of the browser.

 As for search, there is no built-in way to change your search engine.
 You are stuck with AOL search unless you go type in the search engine url you want every time.
 You can customize your homescreen to your favorite search engine, but that is about all you can do.
 Search in the search bar, get AOL search.